Caspian Depression: Geography

 The depression is also noted for salt domes, particularly Volgograd salt.
 It increases dramatically as one travels from the Ryn Desert toward the Caspian Sea.
 Russian satellite photos have revealed huge deposits of salt domes (about 1,200), in the Caspian Depression in western Kazakhstan.
 One dome, called the Chelkar Deposit, covers an area of 3237 km2 and is nearly 8 km deep.

 The southern region of the depression, or the north coast of the Caspian Sea, is characterized by the large development of damp sites resulting from tidal phenomena.
 The depression is also home to many insect species, with several thousand different species likely living in the region around the Caspian Sea.
 Studies have shown that water pollution, mostly coming from the Volga River, poses a serious threat to the biodiversity of the Caspian Depression.
 Water pollution is contributed mainly by industrial, agricultural, and household discharges.

+The highest point in the depression is Mount Bogdo at 152 m above the sea level.